It's beginning to look a lot like Christmas ...

 Our twin town Stavanger, Norway has once again kindly donated a magnificent Christmas tree to Aberdeen.

-Please keep an eye on our City Events Facebook page for updates on when the lights will be switched on!
+Please visit our City Events Facebook page for a recording of the light switch on!

 Monday 30 November – Wednesday 6th January 2021, dawn-dusk-FREE